20+ Greetings In Spanish You Have To Know In 2025: Formal, Informal And Farewell Spanish Greetings

 No mucho, pero estoy emocionada por el próximo fin de semana.
 (Not much, but I’m excited about the upcoming weekend.)

-7. Country-specific Greetings and Chunks
+7. Country-specific greetings and chunks in Spanish

 Greetings can change greatly across cultures, and the Spanish-speaking world is no exception.